embl-cba/imagej-courses/practicals/3D-image-inspection.md

 	- Projection Type: Sum Slices
 - Repeat above steps for “../psf/beads_p_open.tif”

+## Activity

-Just visually comparing the PSFs of closed and open pinhole, what is the main difference?
+1. Visually comparing the PSFs of closed and open pinhole, what is the main difference?
-Can you also see a difference between the green and the red PSF?
+2. Can you also see a difference between the green and the red PSF?
 What would you expect?

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/2157566/38828012-00cd084e-41b5-11e8-9ed6-488641015eed.png">

 ## Optional activity: measure the width of the PSFs

-Compare the width of the green and red PSFs in the x/y-direction.
-What would you expect?
+Quantify the width of the green and red PSFs in the x/y-direction.

 - Choose a central z-plane in the original file
 	- Using the channel slider of the hyperstack viewer, select the green channel.